 The Company is always looking for what it believes is the best structure for the Company, its partners and the community in which it operates.
-Although the Company and PHEO had previously executed a joint venture agreement, it was mutually agreed that both parties could benefit from a Share Exchange Agreement Originally intended to be a joint venture partner of the Company, as stated in the Offering Circular, this new ownership could increase share-holder value and concurrently benefit PHEO.
+Although the Company and People Helping Each Other (“PHEO”) had previously executed a joint venture agreement, it was mutually agreed that both parties could benefit from a Share Exchange Agreement.
+The Company believes this new ownership could potentially increase share-holder value and concurrently benefit PHEO.
+Once finalized the Company would own 70% of Holdings Enterprises Durables (“HED”) located in the Democratic Republic of the Congo (DRC).

 The assets of HED includes Padouk and Sapele hardwood timber species for harvesting within its 502,000 Hectares of high market value timber (according to the April 15, 2018 International Tropical Timber Organization report).
 Additionally, the new direct ownership in HED will add more than 2,500,000 Hectares of timber for conservation to SIH’s assets (for complete details see “Share Exchange Agreement” on page 33 of the Company’s Offering Circular).
 These assets will be valued after the offering closes and will be reflected on the Company’s balance sheet at that time.